OpenBB-finance/OpenBB/website/content/terminal/reference/etf/disc/gainers.md

 ---
 title: gainers
-description: This documentation page is about the 'gainers' command, which displays the top ETF/Mutual fund gainers from wsj.com/market-data.
+description: "This documentation page is about the 'gainers' command, which displays" the top ETF/Mutual fund gainers from wsj.com/market-data.
 It includes no parameters and examples of its use.
 keywords: